sy2002/QNICE-FPGA/README.md

   * You can use any other address greater or equal to `0x8000` for your program. `test_programs/mandel.asm` for example uses `0xA000`.

+  * The folder `test_programs` contains a wealth of examples.
+You might want to start with `hello.asm`, which combines the classical "Hello World!" example with some more advanced things like using "operating system" functions and sub routines.

 Programming in C
 ----------------